oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/norfolk-island.md

 Norfolk Island pine

 ### 國歌
-- `name`: "Come Ye Blessed"
+- `名稱`: "Come Ye Blessed"
-- `lyrics/music`: New Testament/John Prindle SCOTT
+- `歌詞／音樂`: New Testament/John Prindle SCOTT
 **note**:  the local anthem, whose lyrics consist of the words from Matthew 25:34-36, 40, is also known as "The Pitcairn Anthem;" the island does not recognize "Advance Australia Fair" (which other Australian territories use); instead "God Save the King" is official (see United Kingdom)

 ## 經濟